purushotamrai/addtocalendar/README.md

 website with proper information in the next tab where user can add the event to their calendar.

-External CSS and JS files are provided by Addtocalendar.com
+External CSS and JS files are provided by Addtocalendar.com which are being used by this module directly.
+If these are needed locally, we should consider using Library-overrides

 SIMILAR MODULES
 ---------------